Abibubble/ms3-the-bar-blade/TESTING.md

 ---

 ### Internal Navigation
+* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page.
 * &#128100; Click the Edit Cocktail button to take the user to the Edit Cocktail page from the Profile page.
 * &#128272; Click the Add Category button to take the user to the Add Category page from the Manage Categories page.
 * &#128272; Click the Edit Category button to take the user to the Edit Category page from the Manage Categories page.

+### Admin Rights
+* &#128272; Click the Admin On button in the Manage Users page to turn admin rights on for another user.
+* &#128272; Click the Admin Off button in the Manage Users page to turn admin rights off for another user.
-* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page.
+* &#128272; Click the Delete button in the Manage Users page to delete another user's user account.

 ---